puthusseri/Classification-using-clustering/README.md

 # Degree-Project
-A Novel Approach for Classification Using Clustering -A Case Stude on Heart Disease Prediction
+A Novel Approach for Classification Using Clustering -A Case Study on Heart Disease Prediction
 *********************************************************